RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 On the [description](http://wiki.ros.org/wpi_jaco_wrapper) of the wpi_jaco package on the ROS website, is stated that the following functions are usable.
 These functions need to be tested accordingly.

-This test starts *only* the wpi_jaco package as a ROS node.
+This test inspects *only* the wpi_jaco package as a ROS node.
 The functions are tested with actionlib, rostopic publish or service calls.

 ## List of functions